-Shri Hari Vishau Kamath: In your absence, your colleague definitely said so.
+Shri Hari Vishau Kamath: In your absence, your colleague said so.

-Shri Lal Bahadur Shastri: But the unfortunate part of it is that, how-soever my colleague might try to answer and explain it-he might have slipped-Shri Kamath would not accept what he would say now.
+Shri Lal Bahadur Shastri: But the unfortunate part of it is that, howsoever my colleague might try to answer and explain it-he might have slipped-Shri Kamath would not. accept what he would say now.
 After all, sometimes if we accept our mistake, Shri Kamath should certainly accept that much.
 But I do not know what happened; I was not present then.

 Shri Hajarnavis: On a matter of personal explanation.
-I did something which no lawyer ought to do, namely, gave an opinion without consulting the books, and I safeguarded my own position by saying that I cannot say.
-Having consulted the books now and gone into the question, I find that it cannot be described as a parliamentary committee.
+I did something which no lawyer ought to do. namely, gave an opinion without consulting the books, and I safeguarded my own position by saying that I Having consulted the cannot say. books now and gone into the question, I find that it cannot be described as a parliamentary committee.